stitchlang/stitch/README.md

 #### @multiline PROG ARGS...

-Runs the given program output wrapped in an internal "MultilineResult" object that allows strings with mulitple lines to be returned from a command-substitution.
+Modifies the CommandResult object of an inline command to accept multiple lines from stdout and disables stripping the trailing newline.

 #### @firstline/@lastline